blockchainamm/melodic_minor_scale_simulator/README.md

 739.9888\
 783.9909

-The frequencies of notes in the G4 melodic minor scale in descending order\
+The frequencies in Hz of notes in the G4 melodic minor scale in descending order\
 783.9909\
 739.9888\
 659.2551\